RidwanOkeshola/nigeria-reserves-vecm/README.md

 ## Author

-**Ridwan** — Financial Analytics Facilitator, 10Alytics · MSc Financial Engineering Candidate, WorldQuant University
+**Ridwan Okeshola** — Financial/ Economic Analyst

-Feedback and questions welcome — feel free to open an issue or connect on [LinkedIn](#).
+Feedback and questions welcome — feel free to open an issue or connect on [www.linked.com/in/ridwanokeshola](#).

 ## License